tina1998612/npm_module_for_smart_contract_deploy/readme.md

 # List of available functions
 1. `contractName(source)`: return the contract name from contract source code
 2. `loadContract(path)`: return the source code in contract file (ex. myContract.sol)
-3. `sendRawTnx(source, address, pkey)`: given the contract source code, address to sign transaction, and private key string, create the contract object and deploy it onto the blockchain.
-After the contract is mined, it will return the contract address. <br>
+3. `sendRawTnx(source, address, pkey, _callback)`: given the contract source code, address to sign transaction, and private key string, create the contract object and deploy it onto the blockchain.
+After the contract is mined, the callback function will be fired to get the contract address. <br>
-Note: The contract mining status is checked every 5 seconds.
+Note: The contract mining status is checked every 2 seconds.
 4. `contractObject(source, contractAddress)`: return a contrat object to interact with the contract once it is deployed onto the blockchain
 5. `etherBalance(contract)`: return the ether amount in the specified smart contract